Ama362/technical-writing-portfolio/README.md

 - **Product Documentation Sample**
   Description:This documentation explains Refract as next-generation JavaScript framework built for modern, reactive, and high performance user interface.
   Tools used: HTML & CSS Markdown, VS Code, JavaScript
-  File: Located in the repository
+  File: Located in one of my repositories

 ---